Uvalde school shooting: Pedro Arredondo

 Chief Pedro "Pete" Arredondo disputed being the incident commander for law enforcement responding to the shooting.
 "By 12:46 p.m., Arredondo seemed to give his approval for officers to enter the room, the Times reported.
 "If y'all are ready to do it, you do it," he said, according to the transcript."
 He delivered two brief press statements on the day of the shooting (May 24) without answering any questions, then offered no public comments until June 1.

 Arredondo had been elected to the Uvalde City Council on May 7, before the shooting occurred.
 On May 30, the mayor Don McLaughlin said that the "special City Council meeting" where Arredondo would have been sworn in as a City Council member "will not take place as scheduled", as the "focus on Tuesday is on our families who lost loved ones".
 McLaughlin commented that there is "nothing in the City Charter, Election Code, or Texas Constitution that prohibits [Arredondo] from taking the oath of office", and that he was "not aware of any investigation" of Arredondo.
 On May 31, McLaughlin revealed that Arredondo had personally visited City Hall that day and was sworn in as a City Council member, stating that the lack of a ceremony was done out of "respect for the families" whose children were killed in the shooting.
 Arredondo did not attend a City Council meeting on June 7; when mayor McLaughlin was questioned on Arredondo's absence, McLaughlin said he "can't answer that."

 When journalists visited the UCISD headquarters, where Arredondo was, law enforcement ordered them to leave.
 A CNN journalist was given an initial warning, and was told that Uvalde Police were on their way and would charge journalists with criminal trespassing if they continued to remain at the headquarters.
 A San Antonio Express-News journalist was told by district officials that the headquarters are private property.

 On June 3, UCISD's board held a meeting and decided not to take any disciplinary action against Arredondo at the time.
 He was put on administrative leave on June 22.

 In an interview published June 9 in The Texas Tribune, Arredondo provided his first detailed public comments on the shooting.
 He said he did not speak out earlier to avoid blaming others or worsening the community's grief.

 On July 2, Arredondo resigned from his position on the Uvalde city council.
 The Uvalde school board voted unanimously on August 24 to terminate Arredondo's contract as police chief.
+On November 14, 2023, Arredondo would also lose his honorary discharge status.

+On June 27, 2024, Arredondo was indicted on charges of child endangerment by an Uvalde County grand jury.
+That day, Arredondo turned himself in Uvalde County Jail to be booked for 10 counts of child endangerment.
+Another former officer, Adrian Gonzales, was charged with 29 counts of child endangerment in a separate indictment on the same day.